LuzbellaBackup/connect4/README.md

 // This was a considerable journey and unexpectedly harder that what i expect at first glance.

 <p>The diagonal algorithm was developed externally and therefore its testing isnt tied to the official TDD expected in this project. everything else can be overviewed in the
-documentation and its related tests.</p>
+documentation and its related tests.<p>

 ## DOCUMENTATION

-    <p>BASIS. this is a console-based connect four application, in order to launch it just execute Main.rb through terminal.</p>
+<p>BASIS. this is a console-based connect four application, in order to launch it just execute Main.rb through terminal.<p>

 ## MODULES